Provides the shared buffer for terrain meshes.

 This method can be called multiple times, data updates will only be performed once.

-Re-initializes the mesh buffer and all meshes.
+Re-initializes the mesh buffer and all meshes, in order to recover from the error state.

 Allow the refinement thread to sleep for a short period of time when little or no refinement work is necessary?